jfladhq/pilot_logbook/README.md

 [![CodeQL](https://github.com/jfladhq/pilot_logbook/actions/workflows/codeql-analysis.yml/badge.svg)](https://github.com/jfladhq/pilot_logbook/actions/workflows/codeql-analysis.yml)

-Update 4/28/2024 - Server is currently down due to looking for alternative database hosting.

 # Pilot Logbook

 Logbook to track pilot flying miles using FastAPI, SQLAlchemy, Alembic for backend and React for the frontend.
 I will be creating this using Docker files to be able to run everything just by running the